SteeltoeOSS/Documentation/api/v3/connectors/microsoft-sql-server.md

 # Microsoft SQL Server

-This connector simplifies using Microsoft SQL Server in an application running on Cloud Foundry.
+This connector simplifies using Microsoft SQL Server.
 The connector is built to work with `System.Data.SqlClient` and provides additional extension methods for using the Entity Framework.

-This connector provides an `IHealthContributor` that you can use in conjunction with the [Steeltoe Management Health](/docs/management/health) check endpoint.
+This connector provides an `IHealthContributor` that you can use in conjunction with the [Steeltoe Management Health](/docs/3/management/health) check endpoint.

 ## Usage

-You should know how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
+You should know how the .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 You need a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder to configure the connector.

 You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services.
 Pay particular attention to the usage of the `ConfigureServices()` method.